 For music, DVD-A (4.7 GB as opposed to 700 MB) uses lossless compression (Meridian Lossless Packing, about 50% data reduction) to allow audio on multiple discrete channels.
 Can also use higher sampling rates, but if you go too high, you sacrifice channels.
 Pretty much dead.

 Super Audio CD (SACD) also high capacity, uses Sony's Direct Stream Digital: 1-bit, 2.8MHz sampling rate.
 Often dual-layer discs: SACD on top, normal CD underneath.
-Many of Boston Modern Orchestra Project's recordings are released in this format.
+Many of BMOP's recordings are released in this format.

 Also DTS audio compressed onto standard CDs, but never caught on.